CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.1 Web applications.md

 #### APP.3.1.A14 Protection of confidential data [developer]

 Confidential data of a web application SHOULD be protected by secure, cryptographic algorithms.
 If such data is transmitted, for example, SSL / TLS encryption should be used.
 In addition, the HTTP post method SHOULD be used.
 In the case of connection errors SHOULD NOT change to an unencrypted channel on an encrypted channel.
 Also, the web application SHOULD guarantee by directives that client-side no sensitive data is cached.
 Furthermore, forms should not display confidential form data in plain text and should not be saved by the browser.
 Access data of the web application SHOULD be protected on the server side with cryptographic algorithms against unauthorized access (Salted Hash).
-Likewise, files with source code from the web application SHOULD NOT be retrievable.
+Likewise, files with source code of the web application SHOULD NOT be retrievable.
 Also, web application configuration files SHOULD only be stored outside of the web root directory.

 #### APP.3.1.A15 Verification of essential changes

 If important entries are to be changed, such as passwords and configurations, the entry SHOULD be re-verified by a password.
 Users SHOULD be notified of changes via communication paths outside the web application, for example by e-mail.

-#### APP.3.1.A16 Comprehensive input and output validation [Developer]
+#### APP.3.1.A16 Comprehensive Input and Output Validation [Developer]

 All data submitted to a web application SHOULD be treated as potentially dangerous and filtered accordingly.
 All input and output data as well as data streams and secondary data (eg session IDs) SHOULD be validated.
 On the server side, the data SHOULD be checked on a trustworthy IT system.
 Incorrect entries SHOULD NOT be treated automatically if possible (English * sanitizing *).
 However, if it is unavoidable, * SANitizing * SHOULD be implemented safely to prevent abuse.